Tour Date: May 2nd

 I have come that they may have life, and have it to the full.

-Jesus (John 10:10 NIV)
+—Jesus (John 10:10 NIV)

 We can regain what we have lost.
 We can mend our disobedient ways and get back on track to experiencing the life God has for us.
 I would dare say most of us need to recover life in almost every area: relationships, attitudes, finances, past wounds, and life purpose.
 But there is no greater area that sits waiting for recovery than our life with God.
-The damage, distance, and disillusionment we experience between ourselves and God—well, its time to close the gap.
+The damage, distance, and disillusionment we experience between ourselves and God—well, it’s time to close the gap.

 The gap between ourselves and God—the gap between the life we are living and the life we could live—needs to close.
 Why?
 Because regardless of what you’ve come to believe about Jesus, church, and the Christian faith, one thing is for sure: Jesus is all about life.
-Hsaid plainly, "I have come that they may have life, and have it to the full" (John 10:10 NN).2 The full life, the abundant life, life that is "more," a life that is a better, a life beyond what we can dream of-this is what we can recover!
+He said plainly, "I have come that they may have life, and have it to the full" (John 10:10 NN).2 The full life, the abundant life, life that is "more," a life that is a better, a life beyond what we can dream of-this is what we can recover!

 When I was a boy, I prayed a prayer, was baptized, and was told my sins were forgiven.
 Now that I have become a man, I need Jesus